iPascal619/STEM-BUDDY/README.md

 4. Start the development server by navigating to index.html folder and right click
 5. select option to use live server or get a live preview from on the web

+## URL
+To access STEM BUDDY online , Click on the link : https://stem-buddy.netlify.app/

 ## Technologies Used

 - HTML, CSS, JavaScript for the frontend